-At the beginning of their artistic career, the artists did indeed base their work to a great extent on the current art trends of their time, in particular the “Secession” in Dresden, or neo-impressionism.
-Karl Schmidt-Rottluff produced works during the early days of “Die Brücke” that show the influence of Dresden plein-air painting.
+At the beginning of their artistic careers, the artists based their work to a great extent on the current art trends of their time, in particular the “Secession” in Dresden, or neo-impressionism.
+Karl Schmidt-Rottluff produced works during the early days of “Die Brücke” that show influence of Dresden plein-air painting.
 In addition, the artists were interested in everything that was state-of-the-art at the turn of the century.
 Their confrontation with art nouveau is manifest in the traces left by their decorative interplay of lines, above all in the early woodcuts.

 Particularly significant for the development of painting within the “Brücke” group was their response to neo-impressionism.
-Yet in contrast to the ambitions of French pointillism to render light in the modulation between bright and shaded parts of a painting, the “Brücke” artists sought to use the power of color — also its material quality — by intensifying the unmixed juxtaposition of brilliant colors.
-Starting out from this approach, the young painters soon found their way to an expansively conceived personal touch imbued with dramatic gesture while maintaining the intense coloration.
+Yet in contrast to the ambitions of French pointillism to render light in the modulation between bright and shaded parts of a painting, the “Brücke” artists sought to use the power of color — also its material quality, intensifying the unmixed juxtaposition of brilliant colors.
+Starting from this approach, the painters soon found a way to an expansively conceived personal touch imbued with gesture while maintaining intense coloration.
 However, the use of complementary colors served less the development of contrasts than the intensification of color radiance within these pairs of opposites.